rrodakowski/python-scripts/README.md

 Tested with python3.5.

-The imagelib module uses ImageMagick to perform all image processing.
+The imagelib module uses ImageMagick to perform all image processing and has an S3 file manager that requires:

+pip install boto3
+pip install awscli

-The graphlib module uses pygal:pip install pygal
+The graphlib module uses pygal: pip install pygal